Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 How to repot a Corn Plant

-• Select a pot at least 2 inches wider than the tree-trunk.
-Ensure that the pot has a drainage hole to avoid getting soggy soil to avoid root-rot.
-Take a look at these pots with drainage holes on Amazon.
+1. Select a pot at least 2 inches wider than the tree-trunk.
+Ensure that the pot has a drainage hole to avoid root-rot.
+Check out these self-watering pots on Amazon.

 Pruning & Grooming